According to your start and end dates ( 2025-05-12 to 2025-05-30 ),

 This critical step involves using the information you've gathered to form your own ideas.
 This resource can help you get the most out of what you're reading: Reading and listening critically.

 You've read a good deal of information and now you have to analyze and synthesize it into something new and worth writing about.
-See How to think: move from research to writing (PDF) for the kind of questions that can guide you through this process.
+See How to think: move from research to writing for the kind of questions that can guide you through this process.

 B: Develop a thesis statement 3%